realmayus/chime/README.md

 If you want to set up automated bug reporting on github, enter a third token with the key `github-access-token` and your github access token as the value.
 Make sure to enable automated error reporting and set the repository URLs in main.py.

+You have to update the chime binary after changing anything:

+##### Updating the chime binary
+Every time you have changed any file, you have to update the chime binary so that your OS always loads the most recent version when you run `chime`.
+To do that, enter your virtual environment using `source venv/bin/activate` and run:
-After you've changed anything, run `python3 -m pip install .` in chime's root directory to update the chime binary.
+`python3 -m pip install .`

 #### Asset Credits
 Music Disc with Note: Icon made by Freepik from www.flaticon.com